 In a small number of cases it may become apparent at the start of a GCSE course that the incorrect choice has been made.
 Whilst it is unusual, it is possible to change course but this must be done as soon as possible and the change is limited by the school timetable.
-If advice on changing subjects is needed it is important to contact the subject teachers as soon as possible.
-Changes to GCSE courses will not normally be authorised after October 1st, due to the difficulty in catching up on work missed.
+If advice on changing subjects is needed, it is important to contact the subject teachers as soon as possible.
+Changes to GCSE courses will not normally be authorised after 1 October, due to the difficulty in catching up on work missed.

-External Entries for GCSEs
+External entries for GCSEs

-In addition to the timetabled GCSE courses on offer it is also possible for pupils to be entered for additional subjects.
-This is most common when a pupil wishes to take a GCSE examination in a language not offered on our curriculum.
+In addition to the timetabled GCSE courses on offer, it is also possible for pupils to be entered for additional subjects.
+This is most common when a pupil wishes to take a GCSE examination in a language not offered on our curriculum or they are already fluent/native in this language.
 Pupils can take these examinations as an external candidate at school.
-In some circumstances pupils may be studying completely independently, may have some instruction privately or be learning through a correspondence course.
-In these situations it is the responsibility of the pupils to ensure all adminstrative requirements are met.
+In some circumstances pupils may be studying completely independently, may have some instruction privately, or be learning through a correspondence course.
+In these situations it is the responsibility of the pupils to ensure all administrative requirements are met.
 All courses differ in their requirements and they differ for each awarding body.
 We will always help where we can and private tutors may also be able to help with administrative and course requirements.